phgSW61HS/git-training-bd/3-Docker/2-Basics/Theory/README.md

 ##### FROM #####

 As we've said before the command `FROM` is the first command of a dockerfile(aside from a few exceptions).
-It initialise a new build stage and sets the base image.
-The image can be a local one or you can pull it from the [Public Repositories](https://hub.docker.com/).
+It initialize a new build stage and sets the base image.
+The image can be a local one (as we built previously `custom_nano`) or you can pull it from a container registry such as the docker [Public Repositories](https://hub.docker.com/).

 Note that you can have more than one `FROM` per Dockerfile to create images or to use one build stage as a dependency for another.
 You can also set an alias for each in order to refer to them with some commands like another `FROM` or a `COPY` .